Advantages of Hydropower for Energy Generation

 Economic benefits can also stem from associated tourism.
 For example, Ireland’s Ardnacrusha Power Plant is open for tours in County Clare.
 That destination is a working facility, and it’s easy to envision the associated boosts to the economy.

 For example, if school groups regularly visit and decide they’re hungry afterward, they could give business to nearby restaurants.
-Some establishments might directly try to attract tourists by offering discounts to people who show that they visited the hydropower facility, for example.
+Some establishments might directly try to attract tourists by offering discounts to people who visited the hydropower facility.

 It’s Possible to Enhance Hydropower Plants as Technology Evolves

-Something else that professionals need to be mindful of when choosing which kinds of energy plants to develop is what options they have for keeping the plants updated as scientists come up with better alternatives.
+Professionals also need to be mindful of keeping the plants updated as scientists come up with better alternatives.
 General Electric is one of the companies doing this with many of its hydropower facilities.
 One retrofitting project in Switzerland replaced conventional turbines with variable-speed models.

 These upgrades are not cheap or quick.
 However, they demonstrate the payoffs that can happen once companies improve hydropower plants and equip them for future needs.